 However, if an early-morning visit doesn’t work with your schedule, a Snake River Overlook can be enjoyed at any time.

 Stop number two on your itinerary of sites to see is the Moulton Barns on Mormon Row.
 The barns are leftover from Mormon homesteaders who settled and lived in the area beginning in the 1890s.

 Today, two barns stand out.
 Settlers John and Thomas Alma Moulton built the barns side-by-side.
 The barns are frequently captured with the Tetons in the background.
 In your research for a visit to the Tetons, you most likely saw a photo of the barns.

 Most photographers visit in the early morning to capture the rising sun and morning colors against the barn and mountains.
 Upon your visit, don’t be shocked to find a line of professional and amateur photographers lined up, hoping to capture the classic image.

 Day 3 – Lakes & Overlooks

-Take your third day in Grand Teton to rest and recreate with the park’s beautiful scenery, stop by any outlooks you might have missed, or seek out any wildlife you’re still itching to see.
+If you’re lucky enough to have 3 days in Grand Teton, take your third day to rest and recreate with the park’s beautiful scenery, stop by any outlooks you might have missed, or seek out any wildlife you’re still itching to see.